-This is a Kyoto 2-day itinerary, especially recommended for first-timers!
-This itinerary suggests how to spend perfect 2 days in Kyoto with the best highlights such as temples, shrines and other must-see places in this beautiful old city.
+In this article, we will introduce a perfect Kyoto 2-day itinerary, especially recommended for first-timers!
+This itinerary suggests how to best enjoy the city of Kyoto in 2 days with the best highlights such as temples, shrines and other must-see places in this beautiful old city.

 - You may also like below articles

 Day1: Explore the East Side of Kyoto